Rajeshkothapalli782/Bank_Loan_Report/README.md

 # Project Structure
 The project repository is organized as follows:

-* data/: Contains the dataset file.
+* Bank-logo.png/: It Contains logo of Bank.
-* dashboard/: Contains the Excel dashboard file.
+* Project_financial_loan.xlsx/: Contains the Excel dashboard file.
 * README.md: This README file.

 # Requirements